“Aunt Betsy’s Favorite” Glogg

 - 1 large egg white, lightly beaten (optional — this is if you want to do the pretty rosemary garnish)

 - Combine flour, salt, pepper, and rosemary in the bowl of a food processor; pulse to combine.
 Add butter; pulse until mixture resembles coarse meal.
 Add cheese; pulse until combined.
 Add 1 tablespoon of the sour cream at a time, pulsing each time to combine.
-(Note: I added the sour cream in 2 batches…not patient enough to do 1 T. at a time.)
 Process until dough comes together and is well combined.

 - Transfer dough to a work surface.
 Shape dough into a 2-inch-wide log.
 Wrap with plastic wrap, and refrigerate for at least 24 hours.
-(Note: I chilled mine for about 18 hours.
-If you are pinched for time, try chilling the dough in the freezer for 2 to 3 hours.)
+(Note: If you are pinched for time, try chilling the dough in the freezer for 2 to 3 hours.)

 - Heat oven to 325 degrees.
 Slice chilled log into 1/4-inch-thick slices.
 Transfer slices to a parchment-lined baking sheet.
 Dip a sprig of rosemary into egg white, and place in center of a cracker slice; repeat with remaining rosemary and crackers.
 (Note: The rosemary garnish is optional – it’s purely for decorative purposes.)
 Bake immediately, rotating sheet once, until crackers are golden brown and firm in the center, 25 to 35 minutes.
-(My crackers took 25 minutes.)
 Transfer to a rack to cool.